milanm/azure-cheat-sheet/README.md

 # The Microsoft Azure Developer's Cheat Sheet

-Every product, feature and service in the Azure family (updated August 2022.).
+Every product, feature and service in the Azure family (updated May 2024.).

 ## Give a Star! :star: